-Pelosi: Democrats may quit Benghazi panel with Clinton done
+Pelosi: Dems may quit Benghazi panel with Clinton done

 Washington — Democrats on the House Benghazi committee may quit the panel after Hillary Rodham Clinton endured a grueling interrogation by Republican lawmakers at a marathon congressional hearing, House Minority Leader Nancy Pelosi said Friday.